 HOW DO I KNOW IF I HAVE A MEDICAL MALPRACTICE CASE?

-The experienced medical malpractice attorneys at the law firm of Brown & Crouppen want to help you determine whether you or a loved one have a valid medical malpractice case.
+The experienced medical malpractice attorneys at the law firm of Brown & Crouppen in St. Louis and Kansas CIty want to help you determine whether you or a loved one have a valid medical malpractice case.
 There are many factors involved in proving a medical malpractice claim.
 These include:

 - Duty of care — Doctors must perform their duties in a manner consistent with accepted medical standards of care.